ShakH00/OMGame/docs/networking/error_handling_ideas.md

 ### Explore the possibility of a peer-to-peer fallback mechanism to maintain game continuity in the event of server issues.

-## These enhancements are suggestions for future discussion to further improve the system's resilience and player experience.
+## These enhancements are suggestions for future discussion to further improve the system's resilience and account experience.

 # Error Handling (Potential) Diagrams